 I was a member of Scottish Vision Strategy Advisory Group from 2010-2016.
 I contributed to the strategic direction of policy, practice and research within the field of vision impairment in Scotland

 I was a Governor of the British Association for Counselling and Psychotherapy from 2011-2020.
-I contribute to the strategic direction of this professional body (membership circa 50 000) and ratified major corporate decisions.
+I contributed to the strategic direction of this professional body (membership circa 50 000) and ratified major corporate decisions.

 I was appointed to the governance team of RNIB Scotland between 2014 - 2016.
 I contributed to the strategic direction of policy and practice within this charity.